palminski/employee-manager-rabit/README.md

 run >npm i and then enter command >node index.js on command line from project's root directory

 ## Usage
-Simply answer prompts and check the specified location when application is finished running sample of the application running can be viewed [here](https://drive.google.com/file/d/1U-wY1mN58ghzcpkD220CrHqd9MdBbOKN/view)
+Simply answer prompts and check the specified location when application is finished running.

+sample of the application running can be viewed [here](https://drive.google.com/file/d/1U-wY1mN58ghzcpkD220CrHqd9MdBbOKN/view)

 ## Tests